 2010 SHADRACH CABERNET SAUVIGNON

-The Cabernet Sauvignon for Grant Burge’s flagship Shadrach has been sourced entirely from Barossa vineyards, where he believes the conditions are perfect for growing super-premium Cabernet Sauvignon with great finesse, intensity and structure.
-The fruit for the 2010 Shadrach is sourced from Grant’s Corryton Park vineyard, high in the cool-climate Eden Valley, and blended seamlessly with fruit from the Barossa Valley floor with its concentrated rich fruit flavours.
-The 2010 had a long, cool growing season ideally suited to slow ripening Cabernet Sauvignon.
+The Cabernet Sauvignon for Grant Burge’s flagship Shadrach is sourced from Barossa vineyards, where the conditions are perfect for growing super-premium Cabernet Sauvignon with great finesse, intensity and structure.
+The fruit for the 2010 Shadrach is sourced from the Corryton Park vineyard, high in the cool-climate Eden Valley in the Barossa Ranges, and blended seamlessly with fruit from the Barossa Valley floor with its concentrated rich fruit flavours.
+The 2010 had a long, cool growing season ideally suited to slow-ripening Cabernet Sauvignon.

 The wine underwent traditional fermentation in open stainless steel static fermenters for seven days, with a portion of fruit left on skins to undergo extended maceration to develop its complexity.
-The balance underwent primary and malolactic fermentation in predominantly French oak, and was then matured in new and one year old oak for a further 21 months.
-It has spent 3 years in bottle before its release.
+The balance underwent primary and malolactic fermentation in predominantly French oak, then matured in new and one-year-old oak for a further 21 months.
+It spent three years in bottle before its release.

 The Abednego completes the Icon trio of super-premium reds from Grant Burge Wines, sitting alongside the highly awarded Meshach Shiraz and Shadrach Cabernet Sauvignon.
-Fruit for this wine is sourced from vines with over 100 years of age.
+Fruit for this wine is sourced from vines with more than 100 years of age.
 The old vines deliver fruit with incredible concentration and depth giving the resultant wine the ability to develop over many years.
 Due to the dry growing season in 2014, crop levels were very low.
-However, they produced extremely high quality red wines with great colour and magnificent structure.
-The hand-picked fruit is a blend of 38% Shiraz, 35% Mourvedre, and 27% Grenache.
+However, they produced extremely high-quality red wines with great colour and magnificent structure.
+The hand-picked fruit is a blend of 38% Shiraz, 35% Mourvèdre and 27% Grenache.